Guide to Graduate Study in Integrative Biology

 - Janet Hershberger: Secretary to the Chairperson (Phone: 432-9817)

 - See her if you need to schedule an appointment with the chair.
-Janet is responsible for travel authorizations and reimbursements for travel.
-You must have a pre-approved travel authorization for any type of university travel.
+Janet is responsible for travel requests and expense reports for travel.
+You must have a pre-approved travel request for any type of university travel.
 She also handles communication for the department.
 Please notify her of news and achievements for the departmental website.
 She is always looking for good photos.

 - Katie Steinman: Business Manager in Integrative Biology (Phone: 432-2747)